ICS311/ICS311.github.io/syllabus.md

 ## Textbook

-Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest and Clifford Stein (CLRS), [Introduction to Algorithms, Fourth Edition,](https://mitpress.mit.edu/9780262046305/) The MIT Press, 2022. ([Third Edition](https://mitpress.mit.edu/9780262533058/) is fine --- the topics notes and videos are based on this edition.)
+Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest and Clifford Stein (CLRS), [Introduction to Algorithms, Fourth Edition,](https://mitpress.mit.edu/9780262046305/) The MIT Press, 2022. ([Third Edition](https://mitpress.mit.edu/9780262533058/) is also fine --- the topics notes and videos are based on this edition.)

 ## Notes